steve-jansen/cordova-ios-emailcomposer/README.md

     });

-# Deprecated Usage / Backwards Compatability
+### Deprecated Usage / Backwards Compatability

-For backwards compatability with version 1.x of this plugin, which used the Cordova 1.x plugin specification, the following methods are avaialble on the window.plugins global object when including both `EmailComposer.js` and `EmailComposer-Deprecated.js`
+For backwards compatability with version 1.x of this plugin and the EmailComposerWithAttachments plug, the following methods are avaialble on the window.plugins global object when embedding both `EmailComposer.js` and `EmailComposer-Deprecated.js`

   <script src="EmailComposer.js" />
   <script src="EmailComposer-Deprecated.js" />